-George B. Helton

-Thomas D. Oakland

-University of Tennessee, Chattanooga

-University of Texas, Austin
+George B. Helton Thomas D. Oakland University of Tennessee, Chattanooga University of Texas, Austin were given 16 personality descriptions of students.
+The teachers reported on their feelings of attachment, rejection, concern, and indifference to each of the 16 descriptions.

 Do teachers teach conformity and stifle individual autonomy?